giellalt/lang-fin/fin.md

 * *aakkostetuin:* `aakkostettu+A+Superl+Sg+Nom`
 * *aakkostetuimmat:* `aakkostettu+A+Superl+Pl+Nom`

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-fin/blob/main/../src/fst/stems/adjectives.lexc)</small># Prefixes
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives.lexc](https://github.com/giellalt/lang-fin/blob/main/src/fst/stems/adjectives.lexc)</small>

+---

+# Prefixes
 Prefixes are bound morphs that can appear in beginning of the compounds, mostly forms of nominals.
 Finnish does not have almost any real prefix morphemes.

 *Prefixes examples:*
 * *alabanaani:* `ala+N+Pref#banaani+N+Sg+Nom` (Eng. # lower banana)
 * *erikoistyyppi:* `erikois+N+Pref#tyyppi+N+Sg+Nom` (Eng. # special guy)

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-fin/blob/main/../src/fst/stems/prefixes.lexc)</small>Verbs are the words that inflect in tense, mood, personal suffixes, and
+<small>This (part of) documentation was generated from [src/fst/stems/prefixes.lexc](https://github.com/giellalt/lang-fin/blob/main/src/fst/stems/prefixes.lexc)</small>

+---

-clitics, but verbs also have s.c. infinite inflection pattern which is basically nominal derivations.
+Verbs are the words that inflect in tense, mood, personal suffixes, and clitics, but verbs also have s.c. infinite inflection pattern which is basically nominal derivations.
 The dictionary entries of verbs are A-infinitive forms, there are no verbs in dictionary that do not end in